run at command-line

 -v, --version Print a version

-The app requires a file called webapp.yml exists in the onprem_data folder in the user’s home directory.
+The app requires a file called config.yml exists in the onprem_data/webapp folder in the user’s home directory.
 This file stores information used by the Web app such as the model to use.
 If one does not exist, then a default one will be created for you and is also shown below:

 # Default YAML configuration